|

 individuals battling addiction.
 So what made the recent developments

+in her life so newsworthy?
 Despite the fact that Ms. Moss continued to smoke

 upwards of 80 cigarettes per day, and insisted on dating singer/songwriter